 It is highly unlikely that the Reference Obligations will have the precise characteristics referred to in this Prospectus or that they will prepay or experience Credit Events or Modification Events at any of the rates specified or times assumed or that Credit Events or Modification Events will be incurred according to one particular pattern.
 The Weighted Average Life Tables, Credit Event Sensitivity Table, Cumulative Note Write-down Amount Tables and Yield Tables below assume a constant rate of Reference Obligations becoming Credit Event Reference Obligations each month relative to the then outstanding aggregate unpaid principal balance of the Reference Obligations.
 This constant default rate ("CDR") does not purport to be either a historical description of the default experience of the Reference Obligations or a prediction of the anticipated rate of defaults on the Reference Obligations.
 The rate and extent of actual defaults experienced on the Reference Obligations are likely to differ from those assumed and may differ significantly.
-A rate of 3.0% CDR assumes Reference Obligations become Credit Event Reference Obligations.
+A rate of 3.0% CDR assumes Reference Obligations become Credit Event Reference Obligations at an annual rate of 3.0% which remains in effect through the remaining lives of such Reference Obligations.
 Further, it is unlikely the Reference Obligations will become Credit Event Reference Obligations at any specified percentage of CDR.